Victorian Vibe & Foot Friendly

 On The River

 Depart Fernandina’s downtown docks on a fishing charter or take a relaxing cruise on surrounding waterways.
-Amelia River Cruises has a ticket booth on the waterfront for daily tours with excellent narrative of local history, spotting wildlife and a sunset cruise.
+Amelia River Cruises has a ticket booth on the riverfront at the city’s marina.
+Daily tours are offered with narrative of local history, spotting wildlife, an adult BYOB sunset cruise, and more.
 Or just go to the downtown riverfront to watch a serene sunset, a popular pastime.

 Fernandina Beach, Florida, with its historic architecture, laid-back pace, and Southern hospitality is a reminder of a bygone era.
-And just two miles across the island from Fernandina’s downtown is the lovely Atlantic ocean coastline, 13 miles of beaches.
-Browse details and photos of the top Amelia Island beach parks.
-You’ll see that this little sea island is a wonderful place to visit and a great place to call home!
+And just two miles to the east across the island from Fernandina’s downtown is the lovely Atlantic ocean coastline, 13 miles of beaches.
+Browse details of the top Amelia Island beach parks.

 Prefer to explore the downtown historic district at your own pace?
-Take a self-guided walking tour assisted by information/maps that can be picked up at the Tourist Council office located in the Old Train Depot on Centre Street.
+Take a self-guided walking tour assisted by information/maps that can be picked up at the Visitor’s Welcome Center located in the Old Train Depot on Centre Street.

 Representatives of the Smithsonian Institute previously described local life in Fernandina Beach as “one of the best examples of small town living in the U.S.” The National Trust for Historic Preservation has honored Fernandina Beach for its historic preservation.
 In fact, the Victorian-era seaport made the National Trust’s list of “12 top vacation destinations in the United States for historic preservation.”